-Some children who have commenced Kindergarten may benefit from withdrawing from the program, in order to access Kindergarten in the following year.
+Some children who have commenced kindergarten may benefit from withdrawing from the program, in order to access kindergarten in the following year.

-• A withdrawal can occur without any impact on government funding for that child's place the following year, only if it is implemented before the first funding data collection that occurs in, or early March each year.
+• A withdrawal can occur without any impact on government funding for that child's place the following year, only if it is implemented before the first funding data collection.